TheGingerbeard/InspectraGadget-elab/README.md

 4. Run the following pyinstaller command, make sure the qcodes installation directory is correct
 >pyinstaller --onefile --add-data design.ui:. --add-data C:\git\qcodes-elab\qcodes:qcodes --name InspectraGadget --icon iconGadget.png main.py

+# Planned updates
+* Add a settings menu to change some hardcoded settings like darkmode/lightmode, auto refresh interval, etc,
+* Fitting of line graphs.
+Currently fits are only avaialble for linecuts from colorplots
+* Change linked folder behavior, currently it loads all data into memory it would be better to only store the directories and load files as needed.

+# Known Issues
+* Trying to plot the return sweep from a measurement where the inner loop sweeps both directions causes a crash because the snapshot has 3 independent parameters but each dataset only has 2.